ray-project/deltacat/README.md

 [Daft](https://github.com/Eventual-Inc/Daft) to efficiently scale common table management tasks, like petabyte-scale merge-on-read and copy-on-write operations.

-DeltaCAT provides four high-level components:
+DeltaCAT provides the following high-level components:
 1. [**Catalog**](deltacat/catalog/): High-level APIs to create, discover, organize, share, and manage datasets.
 2. [**Compute**](deltacat/compute/): Distributed data management procedures to read, write, and optimize datasets.
 3. [**Storage**](deltacat/storage/): In-memory and on-disk multimodal dataset formats.
-4. **Sync**: Synchronize DeltaCAT datasets to data warehouses and other table formats.
+4. **Sync** (in development): Synchronize DeltaCAT datasets to data warehouses and other table formats.

 ## Overview
-DeltaCAT's **Catalog**, **Compute**, and **Storage** components work together to provide any Ray application with a unified durable data manager.
+DeltaCAT's **Catalog**, **Compute**, and **Storage** work together to bring unified durable data management to any Ray application.
 It automates data indexing, change management, dataset read/write optimization, schema evolution, and other common data management tasks across any set of data files readable by Ray Data, Daft, Pandas, Polars, PyArrow, or NumPy.

 <p align="center">
   <img src="media/deltacat-tech-overview.png" alt="deltacat tech overview" style="width:100%; height:auto; text-align: center;">
 </p>

-Data consumers that prefer to stay within this ecosystem of Pythonic data management tools can use DeltaCAT's native catalog and table formats to manage their data with minimal concessions.
-For integration with existing analytical compute frameworks (e.g., Apache Spark, Trino, Apache Flink), DeltaCAT's **Sync** component (under development) lets you synchronize your tables to Apache Iceberg and other table formats with minimal overhead.
+Data consumers that prefer to stay within the ecosystem of Pythonic data management tools can use DeltaCAT's native table format to manage their data with minimal overhead.
+For integration with other data analytics frameworks (e.g., Apache Spark, Trino, Apache Flink), DeltaCAT's **Sync** component lets you synchronize your tables to Apache Iceberg and other table formats with minimal overhead.

 ## Getting Started
 DeltaCAT applications run anywhere that Ray apps run, including your local laptop, cloud computing clusters, or on-premise clusters.
-Fundamentally, DeltaCAT lets you to manage **Tables** spread across one or more **Catalogs**.
-A **Table** can be thought of as a collection of one or more data files.
-A **Catalog** provides a root location (e.g., a local file path or S3 Bucket) to store table information, and can be rooted in any PyArrow-compatible file system. **Tables** can be created, read, and written using the `dc.write_to_table` and `dc.read_table` APIs.
+Fundamentally, DeltaCAT lets you manage **Tables** across one or more **Catalogs**.
+A **Table** can be thought of as a named collection of one or more data files.
+A **Catalog** provides a root location (e.g., a local file path or S3 Bucket) to store table information, and can be rooted in any [PyArrow-compatible Filesystem](https://arrow.apache.org/docs/python/filesystems.html). **Tables** can be created, read, and written using the `dc.write_to_table` and `dc.read_table` APIs.

 ### Quick Start